TilDim/hs-pity-timer-tracker/README.md

 # Hearthstone Pity Timer Tracker
-Helps you keep track of the pity timers in Hearthstone
+Helps you keep track of the pity timers in Hearthstone.

 What is a pity timer?